Al-Mu'tasim: Rise of the Turks

-Al-Mu'tasim's reliance on his Turkish ghilmān grew over time, especially in the aftermath of an abortive plot against him discovered in 838, during the Amorium campaign.
+Al-Mu'tasim's reliance on his Turkic ghilmān grew over time, especially in the aftermath of an abortive plot against him discovered in 838, during the Amorium campaign.
 Headed by Ujayf ibn Anbasa, a long-serving Khurasani who had followed al-Ma'mun since the civil war against al-Amin, the conspiracy rallied the traditional Abbasid elites, dissatisfied with al-Mu'tasim's policies and especially his favouritism towards the Turks.
 Discontent with the latter grew due to their servile origin, which offended the Abbasid aristocracy.
 (Note: The sullen and rebellious mood of the abnāʾ and the Iranian elements of the Abbasid elite is conveyed by al-Tabari, who reports two of the leading conspirators, Amr al-Farghani and Ahmad ibn al-Khalil ibn Hisham, grumbling during the siege of Amorium about being humbled by Ashinas, "this slave, the son of a whore", and that they would rather defect to the Byzantines than continue to serve under him.)
 The plotters aimed to kill the Caliph and raise al-Ma'mun's son al-Abbas in his stead.
 According to al-Tabari, al-Abbas, although privy to these designs, rejected Ujayf's urgent suggestions to kill al-Mu'tasim during the initial stages of the campaign for fear of appearing to undermine the jihad.
 In the event, Ashinas grew suspicious of al-Farhgani and Ibn Hisham, and the plot was soon uncovered.
-Al-Abbas was imprisoned, and the Turkish leaders Ashinas, Itakh, and Bugha the Elder undertook to discover and arrest the other conspirators.
+Al-Abbas was imprisoned, and the Turkic leaders Ashinas, Itakh, and Bugha the Elder undertook to discover and arrest the other conspirators.
 The affair was the signal for a large-scale purge of the army that Kennedy describes as "of almost Stalinesque ruthlessness".
 Al-Abbas was forced to die of thirst, while his male offspring were arrested, and likely executed, by Itakh.
 The other leaders of the conspiracy were likewise executed in ingeniously cruel ways, which were widely publicized as a deterrent to others.
 According to the Kitab al-'Uyun, about seventy commanders and soldiers were executed, including some Turks.